lynnfaraday/aresmush.com/_root/tutorials/code/replacing-fs3.md

 Although many identify [FS3](/fs3) and AresMUSH as being a conjoined pair, they really aren't.
 FS3 is a plugin, the same as any other, and you can create any skill system you want for Ares.

-Here are some tips if you want to replace FS3 with a different system:
+The article provides tips if you want to replace FS3 with a different system.

+## Before You Begin

+The truth is that skills systems are complex and tedious to implement.
+There's a reason why FS3 is so popular even on games it's not a natural fit for.
+Be prepared for some hard work.

+It is recommended that you've done the all three of the [Ares coding tutorials](/tutorials/code) and have dabbled a bit in some simpler projects before you try to tackle a skills system.
+You wouldn't try to implement a skills system in MUSHCode on your first day, and you shouldn't do it with Ares either.
+Don't try to run before you can walk.

 ## Disabling FS3